Teaching Style of Sven Koenig

 (click here for teaching scores)

-I enjoy interacting with students and believe that students are the most important asset of a university.
-My main objective is to ignite passion for artificial intelligence in my students.
-All of my educational activities build on the following beliefs: First, I believe that it is important that teachers be able to both motivate and challenge students.
-Second, I believe that it is important that teachers promote excellence.
-Third, I believe that it is important that teachers provide students with a firm foundation of the basic material in a field but also expose them to recent research results.
-Fourth, I believe that it is important that education encompasses more than teaching in the classroom.
-Finally, I believe that it is important that teachers encourage students to do research early in their careers.
+I enjoy interacting with students and believe that they are the most important asset of a university.
+My main objective is to ignite a passion for Artificial Intelligence (AI) and robotics in my students.
+All my educational activities build on the following beliefs: First, I believe that it is important that teachers promote excellence while helping every student to achieve their full potential (since a chain is only as strong as its weakest link), which includes motivating, supporting and challenging students.
+Second, I believe that it is important that teachers provide students with a firm foundation of the basic material in a field but also expose them to recent research results and encourage them to do research early in their careers.
+Third, I believe that it is important that education encompasses more than teaching in the classroom.
+Finally, I believe that it is important to interest young people early in technical subjects, remove actual and perceived entry barriers to (computer) science and identify and nurture talent broadly.

 I also provide research opportunities for interested undergraduate and graduate students.
 I start out as a close collaborator and then allow students to become more and more independent, until I only give advice and provide quality assurance.
 I believe that it is important for them to choose their own research topics and for me to find funding for these topics.
 I encourage them to learn about related work in other disciplines and not to be afraid of making unusual connections.
-To further these objectives, I initially involve them in my interdisciplinary research collaborations as much as possible.
+To further these objectives, I involve them in my interdisciplinary research collaborations as much as possible.

 Representative Teaching Publications